Dover Mall: 1990s

-Fox Theaters was taken over by Carmike Cinemas in 1996.
-Three years later, the theater was expanded from six screens to fourteen, with stadium seating in the eight new auditoriums.
-The theater also received a new mall entrance from the food court.
-At the same time, the food court itself was enlarged and renovated.
+In 1996, Fox Theatres was taken over by Carmike Cinemas.
+In 1999, the theater was expanded from six screens to fourteen at a cost of nearly $4 million, with the addition of stadium seating and digital surround sound.
+The building was expanded by 42,000 sqft to accommodate the eight new auditoriums.
+The theater also received a new lobby and mall entrance from the food court, replacing its previous entrance near Boscov's.